janusnic/vagrant_debian_wheezy_rvm/README.md

 In the terminal application,

     vagrant ssh    # NOTE: now you have SSH-ed into the Vagrant Virtual Machine (VM)

+If you are asked to provide a password, enter "vagrant".

 ### Step 4 - Create a Rails app and start the rails server
 Using the same SSH connection from Step 3, enter the following commands: